1899 Sewanee Tigers football team: LSU

 Ditty Seibels scored first.
 Sewanee's next run from scrimmage was another Seibels touchdown; this time a 65-yard run.
 Rex Kilpatrick had one score, and Sewanee managed three further touchdowns.
 One account reads: "In spite of their long, tiresome trip, the Sewanee men were lively as school boys out for a day off."
-The Sewanee players enjoyed the grass field in Baton Rouge after playing on rocks for a gridiron on their home field.
+The Sewanee players enjoyed the grass field in Baton Rouge after playing on their rocky home field.

 The starting lineup was: Sims (left end), Jones (left tackle), Keyes (left guard), Poole (center), Claiborne (right guard), Bolling (right tackle), Pearce (right end), Wilson (quarterback), Kilpatrick (left halfback), Gray (right halfback), and Simkins (fullback).